Train Collectors Association National Division WEB Site

 Darstaed Marcel R. Darphin 'O' gauge Switzerland Suisse Paris-Nancy Pullman passenger car In the mid-1930’s Märklin pushed tinplate train construction to its zenith with their 'O' gauge #1941 series of passenger cars commonly referred to as the 40 cm coaches.
 Märklin produced nine different passenger, baggage, and postal wagons in their #1941 series in Deutsche Reichsbahn (DR) green, Compagnie Internationale des Wagons-Lits (CIWL) blue, and MITROPA burgundy-red liveries.
 Five cars with Swiss SBB markings were also produced.
 Features on these cars included doors that opened and optional detailed interior fittings and lights were available.
 Today these Märklin wagons are highly sought after and draw steep prices in auctions.
 From the late 1960’s until 1987 Darphin, along with his friend Marcel Rossi, under the Darstaed name produced 31 types of passenger, baggage, and postal wagons replicating this style.
 The expanded range included Rheingold, Swiss SBB, French SNCF, KPEV (Prussian State Railways) and early CIWL teak-sided cars.
 They were all very attractive train wagons.
 But only 6000 of these cars were produced and today these original Darstaed wagons are highly sought after and come with high price tags.

 Darstaed Marcel R. Darphin of ZUG Switzerland 'O' gauge #2514 Luggage Van In 1993 Andries Grabowsky, of the Netherlands bought the Darstaed Tinplate line of products including the tooling, dies and brand name from Marcel Darphin.
-Since then Darphin sporadically produced an occasional model and some accessories.
+Darphin had only sporadically produced an occasional model and some accessories.
 Grabowsky had been engaged in model train manufacturing starting in 1991.
 Originally based in Taiwan, he designed and manufactured two models in HO scale for the Dutch market.
 These were the NS 2400 and the NS DE-2 (diesel electric 2-coach motor units).
 Both of these models won the first prize at the Nuremberg toy show for Dutch models in 1991 and 1992.

 Darstaed 'O' gauge BR Pannier 0-6-0T Grabowsky planned to again produce and expand the famous line of Darstaed tinplate coaches.
 In 1994 Andries paid a visit to the U.K. and spent time with a former distributor of Mr. Darphin's products, Mr. Ron Budd.
 Budd was a well-known and respected collector as well as a founding member of the Hornby Railway Collectors Association (HRCA).
 In the course of their discussions, Ron put forward an idea to Andries, that of manufacturing an 'O' gauge replica of the Hornby 4-4-4 clockwork locomotive originally produced in the 1920's but this time with an electric motor.
 The 4-4-4 electric was subsequently made.
 In 1995, Grabowsky partnered with Allen Levy, and a company originally called Allchem Trains Ltd. to distribute the 4-4-4 locomotive in Great Britain.
 The name changed later to ACE (The initials of Allen, Charlotte and Emily Levy) and the company began producing other tinplate trains in British style.
 Andries Grabowsky was the creator of the line of ACE trains that were produced first in Taiwan and starting in 1996 in Madras, India.
 Another manufacturing facility was opened in January 2000 in Bangkok, Thailand.
 The success of the ACE product line delayed the start of reproduction Darstaed coaches.
 Among Andries Grabowsky’s creations designed and manufactured by him and sold under the ACE Trains brand can be counted the 4-4-4 locomotive, a 4-4-2 locomotive, an A3 and A4 locomotives, an 0-6-0 locomotive, a 4-4-0 locomotive, Castle class locos, a Station Canopy as well as all coaches and tankers made until 2009.
 In August of 2008, the arrangement with Allen Levy and ACE Trains ended.
 Andries Grabowsky returned to his original company name, Vintage Trains, and continued to manufacture trains in Bangkok.
 Under the Darstaed name, Grabowsky began to produce Pannier Tank engines, 3F Jinty tank locomotives, an A1 Peppercorn Tornado, a Castle Class 4-6-0 express passenger locomotive, and a die-cast A4 Pacific locomotive in coarse scale 'O' gauge.